cschang810/ascon128-python/README.md

-# Python
+# Ascon-128

-A straightforward Python implementation of Ascon128, a lightweight AEAD algorithm.
+A straightforward Python implementation of Ascon-128, a lightweight AEAD algorithm.

 ## Run